 Researcher biography

 Debra Parish completed her PhD in History with The School of Historical and Philosophical Inquiry and the Institute of Advanced Studies in the Humanities at UQ.
 Her research area is the early modern period with a focus on seventeenth-century English women’s religiosity, prophecy, and witchcraft.
 She is interested in early modern witchcraft and demonology, especially in the politico-religious contexts of the European Reformation and the English Civil War period.
 Debra has presented several conference papers on these topics, including at the University of London, Oxford University, and the Museum of Witchcraft and Magic in Cornwall, UK.
 She is currently researching early seventeenth-century English conduct books for women and their role in political and religious debate.
-Debra is also working on a book for Routledge exploring early modern constructions of the prophet and the witch.
+Debra's new book titled 'Prophets and Witches', explores the dynamics of these categories in the context of the religious politics of revolutionary England, and is due for release in August 2025.

 Debra’s PhD title is: Anna Trapnel: Prophet or Witch?
 Witchcraft, Power and Identity in Revolutionary England.